Estimating Conditional Mutual Information for Dynamic Feature Selection: Training algorithm

 \section{Training algorithm}

-The following algorithm summarizes our learning approach, where we jointly train the predictor and value networks according to the objectives in \cref{eq:obj-predictor} and \cref{eq:obj-value}.
+\Cref{alg:training} summarizes our learning approach, where we jointly train the predictor and value networks according to the objectives in \cref{eq:obj-predictor} and \cref{eq:obj-value}.
 We implemented it in PyTorch \citep{paszke2017automatic} using PyTorch Lightning.\footnote{\url{https://www.pytorchlightning.ai}} Note that the algorithm requires a dataset of fully observed $\rvx$ samples with corresponding labels $\rvy$.

+Next, \Cref{alg:inference} shows how features are selected at inference time.
+For simplicity, we show only the penalized stopping criterion, which requires a penalty term $\lambda > 0$.
+To implement either the budget or confidence constraints described in \Cref{sec:budget}, we only need to change the stopping criterion.